googleforgames/agones/site/content/en/docs/Examples/custom-controller.md

 ```

 When you run this command, it will:
-- Specifies that there should be 2 replicas of the Fleet.
+- Specify that there should be 2 replicas of the Fleet.
-- Specifies that the Pods should have a container port named "default" with a value of 7654.
+- Specify that the Pods should have a container port named "default" with a value of 7654.
-- Sets resource requests and limits for the container named `simple-game-server`.
+- Set the resource requests and limits for the container named `simple-game-server`.

 ## Create a GameServer Instance